CasvM/runelite-external-plugins/README.md

 - Highlighting of the fires, as well as a timer on when the fires will spread/when they will spawn from the cloud.
 - Highlighting when the wave will hit on the totem poles/masts from when the wave is first announced, and turning green when you are tethered.
 - Showing you how much cooked and uncooked you have fish in your inventory, as well as the damage that will inflict on the boss
+- Showing you on what phase of the boss you are on
 - At the ruins of Unkah, an infobox is showing the current reward points

 ### Pictures